httprb/form_data/README.md

 ## Supported Ruby Versions

-This library aims to support and is [tested against][travis] the following Ruby
+This library aims to support and is [tested against][ci] the following Ruby
 versions:

 * Ruby 1.9.3